 - ‘Youngberry’ (released in 1926): a sweet, juicy red berry that looks like a raspberry; it is a complex hybrid between three different species from the genus Rubus, the raspberries, blackberries, and dewberries; used to make pies, jams, and juice.

-- ‘Olallie’, known as olallieberry (released in 1950): excellent for pies and jams; large, glossy black fruit with firm flesh; lower chilling requirements than ‘Boysen’; thorny, trialing plant.
-The ololliberry is a cross between the ‘Black Logan’ (syn.
+- ‘Olallie’, known as olallieberry (released in 1950): excellent for pies and jams; large, glossy black fruit with firm flesh; lower chilling requirements than ‘Boysen’; thorny, trailing plant.
+The olallieberry is a cross between the ‘Black Logan’ (syn.
 ‘Mammoth’) blackberry and the youngberry.

 - ‘Marion’, known as marionberry (released in 1956): excellent flavor for canning, freezing, pies, and jam; black, medium to large fruit with medium-firm flesh; trailing plant; longer harvest than ‘Boysen’.
 Marionberry is a cross between the ‘Chehalem’ and ‘Olallie’ blackberries.